makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 Each issue and PR must be introduced with a clear description that expose the problem it solves or the feature it implements.

-_Each wild PR that does not comply with this rule won't be read_
+_Each wild PR that does not comply with this rule won't be read._

 ### PR without associated issue

-Note that we accept PR which are not relative to an existing issue (as long as it complies with the previous rule).
+Note that we accept PRs which are not relative to an existing issue (as long as it complies with the previous rule).

 But we encourage you not do it.
 Proposing a PR without discussing the problem/feature with maintainers can lead to useless work.